New to Kendo UI for Vue? Start a free 30-day trial

 Persist the State of the Native Grid

-There are two often scenarios in the real-life projects in which you may need to store and restore a specific state of the Native Grid component:
+Two common scenarios in real-life projects where you may need to store and restore a specific state of the Kendo UI for Vue Native Grid component are:

-• To save the Grid's current state, including its data, columns(columns order, width, locked, and hidden states), applied filters, groupings, expanded rows, etc., and restore it precisely the same way when the user returns to the same page.
+• To save the Grid's current state, including its data, columns(columns order, width, locked, and hidden states), applied filters, groupings, expanded rows, etc., and restore it to the same state when the user returns to the same page.

 • To give your users the option to customize specific configurations in the Grid in a way they prefer, store these preferences and apply them every time the Grid is loaded.